pguibert6WIND/frr/doc/user/bgp.rst

 As of today, not all flowspec rules will be able to be converted into Policy based routing actions.

+- There are some limitations around UDP/TCP ports.
-- If I take example of UDP ports, or TCP ports in flowspec, the information can be a range of ports, or a unique value.
+If I take example of UDP ports, or TCP ports in flowspec, the information can be a range of ports, or a unique value.
 This case is handled.
 However, complexity can be increased, if the flow is a combination of a list of range of ports and an enumerate of unique values.
 Here this case is not handled.

-- Similarly, it is not possible to create a filter for both src port and dst port.
+Similarly, it is not possible to create a filter for both src port and dst port.
 For instance, filter on src port from [1-1000] and dst port = 80.

-- The first version of FRR Flowspec only operates policy based routing, on the following Flowspec criteria : IP Address, UDP port or TCP port.
+- The first version of FRR Flowspec only handles a subset of Filter rules.
+It operates policy based routing, on the following Flowspec criteria : IP Address, UDP port or TCP port.
 The next release plans to provide the following : support for ICMP type/code , TCP flags, fragmentation and packet length.

 There are some other known issues:

-- The validation procedure depicted in RFC5575 has not been implemented, as this feature was not used in the existing setups you shared wih us.
+- The validation procedure depicted in RFC5575 is not available.
+This validation procedure has not been implemented, as this feature was not used in the existing setups you shared wih us.

 - The filtering action shaper value, if positive, is not used to apply shaping.
 If value is positive, the traffic is redirected to the wished destination,